 - 1. The direction of the PWM output changes when the duty cycle of the output is at or near100%. - 2.
-The turn-off time of the power switch, including the power device and driver circuit, isgreater than the turn-on time.
+The turn-off time of the power switch, including the power device and driver circuit, is greater than the turn-on time.

-Shows an example of the PWM direction changing from reverse to forward at a near 100% duty cycle.
+Figure 29 shows an example of the PWM direction changing from reverse to forward at a near 100% duty cycle.
 In this example, at time t1, the PxA and PxD outputs become inactive, while the PxC output becomes active.
-Since the turn-off time of the power devices is longer than the turn-on time, a shoot-through current will flow through power devices, QC and QD, for the duration of 't'.
+Since the turn-off time of the power devices is longer than the turn-ontime, a shoot-through current will flow through power devices, QC and QD (see Figure 30), for the duration of 't'.
 The same phenomenon will occur to power devices, QA and QB, for PWM direction change from reverse to forward.

-If an application requires changing PWM direction at high duty cycle, two possible solutions for eliminating the shoot-through current are:
+If an application requires changing PWM direction at high duty cycle, two possible solutions foreliminating the shoot-through current are: